Anthony Davidson

+Beyond his racing career, Davidson became a commentator and pundit with the BBC in 2009, and has worked with Sky Sports F1 since 2012.
+He has also lent his voice to 11 editions of the F1 video game series and has served as a lead commentator on the global feed of WEC.

 Driving career

 Born in Hemel Hempstead, Hertfordshire, Davidson began kart racing in 1987, competing in various British, European and North American championships.
 He won three British championships (93, 94, 95), one Italian championship and was runner-up in the Formula A European championship in 1996.
 In 1999, he moved to single seater cars, racing Formula Fords and winning the 1600 cc Kent engine class of the British Formula Ford festival that year.
 The following season, he was runner-up in the British Formula Ford championship but did win the blue riband Formula Ford Festival at Brands Hatch and scooped the McLaren/Autosport Young Driver of the Year Award.

 In 2001, Davidson competed in the British Formula Three championship with the Carlin team, finishing second overall to teammate Takuma Sato.
 His performance improved throughout the season and he outscored Sato from June until the season's end.
 He also won the Formula Three Pau Grand Prix, the Spa Masters and the FIA European Cup.